 The first sport I ever bet on, by myself, was horse racing.
 Horse racing holds a special place in my heart thanks to all the memories it brings back.
 I sucked when I first started betting the ponies.
 I was only a teenager and thought betting was easy…like far too many adults today.
 I realized, through many failures, that it took time & effort to be successful at betting.
 Back when I began my horse wagering adventure, the Beyer Speed ratings were the pinnacle of horse racing analytics.
 If you aren’t familiar, it’s worth a Google search for “Beyer Speed Ratings” for some background.
-Anyway, given I was already into betting arithmetic even in high school, I bought Beyer’s book and began to put together a very rough power rating calculation.
+Anyway, given I was already into betting arithmetic in high school, I bought Beyer’s book and began to put together a very rough power rating calculation.
 I say “rough”, because it was barely grounded in any theory.
-It was an attempt to grasp for straws, using a little insight from Beyer’s method, with the hope that chaos would create organization.
+It was an attempt to grasp for straws, using a little insight from Beyer’s method.
+The hope of my attempt was that chaos would create organization.
 Chaos did not, but it did set me on the path to a more evolved horse racing model.
 As the years went along and my education into betting analytics and modeling expanded, I began to develop an intricate calculation to assess the quality of the horses in the race and a horse’s expected finish.
 I don’t reveal my calculations or methods, but suffice it to say, I used the Beyer model and adjusted it.
 I looked at class ratings, speed calculations, pace expectations and a couple other angles (the secret sauce) to create an expected order of finish probabilities.
 The probabilities were then used to calculate expected payoff values for each horse.
 The probability and value components came together in a final power rating number…the TSP Power Ratings you see today.
-These ratings are going strong over 20 years now!
-I hope you enjoy them and that they assist in your wagers!
+These ratings are going strong 20+ years now!
+I hope you enjoy them and they assist in your wagers!

 Good luck in your wagers!